Best Bait to Use for Catching Mice in a Nutshell:

 Where Do You Place The Bait?

-In the case of snap traps, the bait needs to be placed on the trigger mechanism.
+In the case of traditional mouse snap traps, the bait needs to be placed on the trigger mechanism.
 There are usually a few short metal spikes on the trigger to hold solid bait, but using sticky bait will work well too.
 Make sure the bait is held securely with snap traps, so that the mouse cannot steal it without triggering the trap.

 If the mouse can get at the bait without entering the trap far enough to trigger the trap, then it will simply eat the bait and go away, thereby negating the reason for baiting the trap in the first place.

 Mice keep close to cover.
 They navigate by keeping their whiskers in contact with a flat surface, such as a wall.
 They don’t ordinarily visit open spaces unless they absolutely must.
 You will need to leave baited traps close to a wall.
 It helps to place the narrower end of the trap against the wall so that whole trap is perpendicular to the wall.
 This forces the mouse to explore the trap to move down its runway.

 Whenever you can, place traps where mice have overhead cover.
 Under the stove is a great place for glue traps.
 Take out the oven drawer for easier access.

 How Long Do You Leave The Bait In Place For?